Web content development is the process of generating material that supports and promotes your online presence.

 - Don’t start driving traffic to your site until it’s completed.

-- Don’t launch until you’ve thoroughly tested the site on all platforms and browsers.
+- Don’t launch until you’ve thoroughly tested the site on all platforms and browsers and various screen sizes (mobile, tablets, and desktops).

 - Don’t expect your site to be an overnight success.
 Building a website is hard, but getting traffic to a brand new site is much harder.
 Be patient, stick with it, and success will come.